geek96boolean10/SpriteAsset/README.md

 # Installation

+You can examine and download the sideloadable app package from my DropBox here (58 MB): https://www.dropbox.com/s/sqzzkrey3hjaoxq/SpriteEditor_0.1.0.0_Sideload.zip?dl=0

+After downloading the zip file, you'll need to either run the Install.ps1 PowerShell Script or manually install the certificate and app bundle.

-In order to avoid certificates, signing, and other publishing bothers, I've opted to upload the entire Editor's project here.
-Simply build a Debug or Release version on your own machine to install the app.
+If you want to avoid the risks and bother of sideloading an app, I've uploaded the entire Editor's project here - simply build a Debug or Release version on your own machine to install the app.
 You can then run the app anytime from your start menu under Sprite Editor.

 # Dependencies